Duskt/mjsoc/README.md

 # Todo

-## High priority
+## Priority

--   migrate the 'database'
+-   10faan penalty
+-   key for chinese characters

-## Medium priority
+## Feature

--   icon button press focus
--   Indicate round wind on-screen (and have a table map?)
+-   display round wind
--   Have an alert pop-up when authorisation runs out.
+-   finish success anim
+-   style the log page

-## Low priority
+## Future

 -   Clear up event rerenders
 -   Add a frontend way to enter points from a table that doesn't exist
 -   Rename table no.
--   finish success anim
 -   increase font-sizes for tables
--   style the log page
 -   refactor the css, particularly for sidebar transitions
 -   Allow multiple clients to interact instantaneously:
     -   sqlite3 migration